Greenwich Library to Present a Stress Reducing Mindfulness Meditation Series, Next Session August 12

 Sessions begin on June 3rd and will continue on alternate Tuesdays through September 9th.
 Dates include: 6/3, 6/17, 7/1, 7/15, 7/29, 8/12, 8/26 and 9/9.
 Participants may attend one session or attend all eight sessions.
 No previous meditation experience is necessary.
 Walk-ins are welcome.

 Jim Bandler has been practicing meditation for over 25 years and has taught at many hospitals and universities.
 This event is open to all at no charge and will be held in the Cole Auditorium at Greenwich Library Cole.
 No registration required.
-For more information, please contact Sandra Chan, Health Librarian at email@example.com or 203-625-6549.
+For more information, please email the Health Librarian or call 203-625-6549.

-View Mindfulness Resources at Greenwich Library n the Library Catalog.
+View Mindfulness Resources at Greenwich Library in the Library Catalog.

 Subscribe to Greenwich Library eNews